John Byner

-John Byner (né John Biener; June 28, 1938) is an American actor, comedian and impressionist who has had a lengthy television and film career.
-His voice work includes the cartoon series The Ant and the Aardvark, in which the title characters are voiced by Byner's impressions of Dean Martin and Jackie Mason, respectively.
+John Byner (né Biener; born June 28, 1938) is an American actor, comedian and impressionist who has had a lengthy television and film career.
+His voice work includes the cartoon series The Ant and the Aardvark, in which the title characters are voiced by Byner's impressions of Dean Martin and Jackie Mason.

 Career

 On The Ed Sullivan Show, where he made his first early TV appearances, he mimicked Ed Sullivan among many others.
-Other impressions included John Wayne and he sings as Dean Martin and Johnny Mathis.
-His ability to mimic "Toastmaster General" George Jessel came in handy during his appearances on panel programs such as celebrity "roasts" and other tributes.
+Other impressions included John Wayne and singing like Dean Martin and Johnny Mathis.
+His ability to mimic "Toastmaster General" George Jessel came in handy during his appearances on panel programs such as celebrity roasts and other tributes.

 In 1966, Byner released "Everybody Do The," a musical spoof of dance crazes, as a single on the Pop-Side label.
 Byner wrote the song with his manager Harry Colomby.
 The B side of the record was a cover of the blues/R&B/rock standard "Baby, Please Don't Go."

 On a 1967 episode of Get Smart, he played a KAOS agent who made a phone call to the Chief of CONTROL (played by Edward Platt), performed a perfect impression of President Lyndon B. Johnson, and told the Chief he was fired and replaced with agent Maxwell Smart (Don Adams).